jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/confidentiality/hire-directly.md

 ---
 id: hire-directly
-title: We only hire directly
+title: We Only Hire Directly
-sidebar_label: We only hire directly
+sidebar_label: We Only Hire Directly
 slug: /about/security/confidentiality/hire-directly
 ---

-All our employees have indefinite time contracts directly with the company.
+All our employees have indefinite-term contracts directly with the company.
 Due to our business nature,
-we never hire through contractors, freelance, or any other third parties.
+we never hire through contractors, freelancers, or any other third party.